sacarr98/NewsStories/README.md

 ### Typography

-Google Fonts was used to import the chosen fonts for this site.

-We chose Josefin sans for main headings and Ysabeau SC for everything else.
-We felt these were complimentary fonts, easy to read and in keeping with the peaceful vibe we wanted the website to have.
+A simple sans-serif was used for all the fonts as we felt this was user friendly.
+It is easy to read, and will load quickly on all devices.

 ### Imagery